-Lean Management is a principle-driven, a tool based philosophy that focuses on eliminating waste so that all activities/steps add value from the customer’s perspective.
-Six Sigma is aimed at reducing the variability and Lean Management aims to reduce waste.
+This is a principle-driven, a tool based philosophy that focuses on eliminating waste so that all activities/steps add value from the customer’s perspective.
+Six Sigma is aimed at reducing the variability and reducing waste.

 Lean Thinking is all about continuous waste elimination.
 The waste is called “Muda” in Japanese which also means non-value added activities or waste.
-There are 8 types of waste in Lean Management, which are as follows:
+There are 8 types of waste, which are as follows:

 - Underutilized Talent